 Stop #4: Point Joe

 It's pretty obvious which rock along the coast is "bird rock" because of all the white stuff they deposit on it.
-On a typical day, you'll see Brandt's cormorants, pelicans, and California sea lions sharing the rock - and a harbor seal or two hanging out near the water line.
-We also saw a sea otter floating in the kelp bed - and a sea lion having a noisy territorial dispute with a cormorant.
+On a typical day, you'll see Brandt's cormorants, pelicans, and California sea lions sharing the rock, and a harbor seal or two hanging out near the waterline.
+Sea otters float in the kelp beds and you might spot a sea lion having a noisy territorial dispute with a cormorant.

-In case you wonder why the cormorants sit in such awkward-looking positions, there's an easy explanation.
-Unlike other sea birds that have waterproof feathers, the cormorant has to dry out between dives, stretching its wings in odd-looking directions to catch the sun.
+In case you wonder why the cormorants sit in such awkward-looking positions, there's a simple explanation.
+Unlike other seabirds that have waterproof feathers, the cormorant has to dry out between dives, stretching its wings in odd-looking directions to catch the sun.

 Just past Fanshell Overlook, the 17-Mile Drive enters the 5,300-acre Del Monte Forest of Monterey Cypress trees, which you can see in the distance from this favorite vista point.

-As you can see from the photo, it's not really quite alone, but it is very prettily situated, and its outline is so iconic that the Pebble Beach Company adopted it as their logo.
-Years ago, you could get closer, but the 250-plus-year-old tree needs some protection from overzealous visitors, and access to the point it sits on is prohibited.
+The so-called Lone Cypress isn't entirely alone, but it is very prettily situated.
+Its outline is so iconic that the Pebble Beach Company adopted it as their logo.
+To protect the more than 250-year-old tree from overzealous visitors, access to the point it sits on is prohibited.
 With all of that care, they hope it will live to be 300 years old.
-We wonder if they have a new Lone Cypress in training somewhere...

-Built in 1919, The Lodge at Pebble Beach is home to the Pebble Beach Golf Links and is a fine place to stay if it fits into your budget.
-Even if you don't plan to spend the night, its public areas are open to everyone, and you'll find a few nice shops to putter around in.
+The Lodge at Pebble Beach is home to the Pebble Beach Golf Links and is a fine place to stay if it fits into your budget.
+Even if you don't plan to spend the night, its public areas are open to everyone, and you'll find a few charming shops to putter around in.

 17-Mile Drive Map

-The map above shows the 17-Mile Drive route, entrances and points of interest - and where it is located with respect to the area towns.
-Click on it to see a slightly larger version or go to the interactive 17-Mile Drive Map for more details and directions.
+The map above shows the 17-Mile Drive route, entrances, and points of interest - and where it is located with respect to the area towns.
+Click on it to see a slightly larger version or more details and directions go to the interactive 17-Mile Drive Map.